World Boxing News looks at how Mike Tyson and Floyd Mayweather dominate the sport’s paid platform as the kings of Pay Per View.

 It was a worrying sign.
 Since then, things have evened out.
 Both boxing and UFC have only managed two each since Mayweather vs. McGregor.

-Some of boxing’s biggest names have struggled to match Mayweather’s pulling power in recent years.
+However, some of boxing’s biggest names have struggled to match Mayweather’s pulling power in recent years.

 Gennady Golovkin could only sell 150,000 when facing David Lemieux in a middleweight unification, while Terence Crawford v Viktor Postol – another merger of belts, bombed at 55,000.